WinterSnowfall/wookiee_unicaster/README.md

 The client can actually be run on a different host, not the computer where the game server is running, however that other host will need to be in the same LAN as the game server and UDP traffic must flow freely between them.
 This will add to the overall link latency, and is generally not recommended if it can be avoided.

-Also, please don't use wireless networks in these situations and expect good performance - the Wookiee Unicaster can't magically sort out any slowdowns caused by suboptimal routing of Ethernet traffic, though it does employ some buffering.
+Also, please don't use shoddy wireless networks in these situations and expect good performance - the Wookiee Unicaster can't magically sort out any slowdowns caused by suboptimal routing of Ethernet traffic, though it does employ some buffering.

+### OK, but how do I get access to a public IP?
+It's not like they grow on trees, you know...

+Any IaaS vendor out there will provide a public IP with a Linux IaaS instance.
+Just pick whatever fits your needs and is cheapest.
+I'm using an Ubuntu "Nanode" from [Linode](https://www.linode.com/).

 ### How does it work?